$1000 Invested In This Stock 5 Years Ago, Would Be Worth This Much - Benzinga

 TODAY ONLY!
 For only $7, you can get 2 winning options trade alerts every month!
 Click Here to See Trade Ideas!
 (Risk-free with a 14 day refund guarantee)

-Enphase Energy ENPH has outperformed the market over the past 5 years by 140.03% on an annualized basis.
+American Express AXP has outperformed the market over the past 5 years by 5.66% on an annualized basis.

-Buying $1,000 In ENPH: 5 years ago, an investor could have purchased 662.25 shares of Enphase Energy at the time with $1,000.
-This investment in ENPH would have produced an average annual return of 154.37%.
-Currently, Enphase Energy has a market capitalization of $21.64 billion.
+Buying $1,000 In AXP: 5 years ago, an investor could have purchased 12.67 shares of American Express at the time with $1,000.
+This investment in AXP would have produced an average annual return of 20.01%.
+Currently, American Express has a market capitalization of $150.44 billion.

 Benzinga Trading School is now offering a 7 day trial!
 Click Here to Join the #1 Trading Educational Platform!